Cantonese nasal-stop alternation

 In Cantonese phonology, a close relationship exists between the nasal codas (/-m, -n, -ŋ/) and the stop codas (/-p, -t, -k/).
 These two types of codas can also be classified into three homorganic pairs: the bilabial /m/p/, the dental /n/t/, and the velar /ŋ/k/.
+Some of the correspondences trace back to Old Chinese, or developed as a historical coincidence of sound change.
+However, many pairs exist that are solely Cantonese and not found in Classical Chinese.

 The phonological alternation

 Apart from phonetical association, the homorganic pairs are also semantically related.
 For some characters (or words) with syllables ending in nasals, there are semantically similar characters which have the homorganic stops.
 For example, both jyutping 揼 and jyutping 耷 means 'to hang down'.
 The initial consonants and the vowels of the alternating pair are identical while the terminal nasal //-m// and stop //-p// are a homorganic pair.
 In Cantonese phonology, this interesting phenomenon is known as nasal-stop alternation (陽入對轉), mainly an alternation of homorganic consonants between nasal and stop finals.
 In other dialects, it could be oral-nasal or oral-stop alternation.

 Regarding the initial consonants, a few items may alternate between aspirated and unaspirated initial stops, e.g. jyutping 拑 'to pinch' and jyutping 挟 'to squeeze together'.
 As for tones, high or low tones on syllables with nasal codas usually (but not always) correspond to high or low tones on syllables with stop codas, e.g. jyutping 吟 'to grumble' has a low tone whereas jyutping 噏 'to babble' has a high tone.

 Many of these characters are colloquial verbs which lack standard Chinese characters as their written forms.
 For example, there is not a widely accepted character for jyutping 'to pickle in salt'.
 Consequently, the homorganic character jyutping 腌 is also used to represent both syllables.
 The same is true for jyutping 啄 'to peck' being used to stand for jyutping as well.

 As for their semantics or usage, the paired characters are not completely equivalent or interchangeable in every case.
 The colloquial verb jyutping 冚 seems to be more commonly used than the corresponding jyutping 扱, both meaning 'to cover on top'.
 On the other hand, jyutping 捹 and jyutping 扐 both mean 'to throw away; to swing an object in the hand' and are interchangeable; the same is also true for jyutping 拎 and jyutping 搦 'to carry in the hand'.